Meridian-Inc/cartographer-agent/README.md

 ### "Failed to scan network"

 - Ensure you're connected to a network
+- **Windows**: Make sure Npcap is installed (see Prerequisites above)
 - On Linux/macOS, ARP scanning may require root privileges
 - Try running with elevated permissions if needed

+### "packet.dll was not found" (Windows)

+This error means Npcap is not installed.
+Install it from [npcap.com](https://npcap.com/dist/) and ensure you check "Install Npcap in WinPcap API-compatible Mode" during installation.

 ### "Authentication failed"